TimSevereijns/JSON-Utilities/README.md

 [![codecov](https://codecov.io/gh/TimSevereijns/JSON-Utilities/branch/master/graph/badge.svg)](https://codecov.io/gh/TimSevereijns/JSON-Utilities)

-> A small side-project that provides a series of utility functions built around the `rapidjson` library, with the aim of simplifying serialization and deserialization to as few lines as possible.
+> A series of utility functions built around the popular `rapidjson` library, with the aim of simplifying serialization and deserialization to as few lines as possible.

 ## Serialization